Synergy of green living

 There is a huge synergy by providing strange sounding phytonutrients with names like lutein and zeaxanthin that help us avert macular degeneration and cataracts; carotenes and betaines that have other important functions.
 Prevention always was and still is better than a cure; I have no desire to go needlessly blind just because I wouldn't eat my greens.

-None of this take a great deal of time, except perhaps reaping a leek instead of plucking an onion from a bag; or collecting a pile of greens every morning.
+None of this takes a great deal of time, except perhaps reaping a leek instead of plucking an onion from a bag; or collecting a pile of greens every morning.
 Opening a box of expensive, tasteless cornflakes is quick and so easy but just watch your blood sugar soar; your weight too and you will be famished at 11 o'clock.

 Of interest the farmer sells a kilogram of maize for R4 in South Africa, yet 1.2kg of a popular brand of cornflakes retails for seventy rand; it is highly processed with most of the vitamins, minerals and bran extracted for pig food.